Palantír: Characteristics

 A single palantír enabled its user to see places far off, or events in the past.
 A person could look into a palantír to communicate with anyone looking into another palantír.
 They could then see "visions of the things in the mind" of the person looking into the other stone.

 The stones were made of a dark crystal, indestructible by any normal means, except perhaps the fire of Orodruin.
 They ranged in size from a diameter of about a foot (30 cm) to much larger stones that could not be lifted by one person.
 The Stone of Osgiliath had power over other stones including the ability to eavesdrop.
-The minor stones required one to move around them, thereby changing the viewpoint of its vision, whereas the major stones could be turned on their axis.
+The minor stones required the user to move around them, thereby changing the viewpoint of its vision, whereas the major stones could be turned on their axis.

+Analysis

 A wielder of great power such as Sauron could dominate a weaker user through the stone, which was the experience of Pippin Took and Saruman.
-Even one as powerful as Sauron could not make the palantíri "lie", or create false images; the most he could do was to selectively display truthful images to create a false impression in the viewer's mind.
-In The Lord of the Rings, four such uses of the stones are described, and in each case, a true image is shown, but the viewer draws a false conclusion from the facts.
+Even one as powerful as Sauron could not make the palantírs "lie", or create false images; the most he could do was to selectively display truthful images to create a false impression in the viewer's mind.
+In The Lord of the Rings, three such uses of the stones are described, and in each case, a true image is shown, but the viewer draws a false conclusion from the facts.
 This applies to Sauron when he sees Pippin in Saruman's stone and assumes that Pippin has the One Ring, and that Saruman has therefore captured it.
 Denethor, too, is deceived through his use of a palantír, this time by Sauron, who drives Denethor to suicide by truthfully showing him the Black Fleet approaching Gondor, without telling him that the ships are crewed by Aragorn's troops, coming to Gondor's rescue.
 Shippey suggests that this consistent pattern is Tolkien's way of telling the reader that one should not "speculate" – the word meaning both to try to double-guess the future, and to look into a mirror (Latin: speculum 'glass or mirror') or crystal ball – but should trust in one's luck and make one's own mind up, courageously facing one's duty in each situation.